yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Gradient and Total Derivative as Duals

+It's high time we addressed the weird choice of the name $\d x^i$.

-The gradient of a function is a vector.
-The total derivative can be seen as its dual vector.
+We already know that the gradient of a function $f$ is a vector, denoted as $\vec\nabla f$.
+Its dual vector is no other than the total derivative of the function $\d f$.
 The only transition you need is to admit that $\d x^\mu$ can act on a basis vector,
 $$
 \d x^\mu (\uvec x_\nu) = \delta_\nu^\mu. \notag
 $$